JordanL2/ModularCalculator/README.md

 * Usability / quality of life:
 	* Improve Light theme, it's too dark and high contrast
-	* Should unit in answer be coloured same as the syntax highlight colour for units?

 * Stability:
 	* Auto-save state occasionally